 - Exactly What It Says on the Tin: The title; a pit with something claiming to be Satan inside.

-Mr Jefferson: Might I ask, sir, if you can't add oxygen to this area, could you expedite its removal?
+- Face Death with Dignity:Mr. Jefferson: Might I ask, sir, if you can't add oxygen to this area, could you expedite its removal?

 - Flip Personality: Toby.
-When he's possessed, his eyes turn red, his body is covered in arcane writing and he shouts imprecations in a gravelly voice.
+When he's possessed, his eyes turn red, his body is covered in arcane writing, and he shouts imprecations in a gravelly voice.
 However, the times when he appears and acts normally are actually a ruse.

 - Ghost Planet: People used to live here.
 They left drawings and writing, but they're long since gone.

-- I Uh You Too: The Doctor does a one-sided version of this whilst descending down the pit.
+- I "Uh" You, Too: The Doctor does a one-sided version of this whilst descending down the pit.

 - Multi-Take Cut: During the "if I believe in one thing" speech.

 - Nerves of Steel: The Doctor literally laughs in the face of the Devil.